mmeendez8/mmeendez8.github.io/_posts/2024-08-25-mot-tracking-metrics.md

 In this formula, the $\alpha$ term represents the different Intersection over Union (IoU) thresholds used to compute the metric.
 A True Positive (TP) is only considered when the match IoU score is above the given $\alpha$ threshold.
 The metric uses 19 different $\alpha$ values, ranging from 0.05 to 0.95 in increments of 0.05.

-HOTA uses global alignment (high-order association) between predicted and ground truth detections, similar to IDF1, but also incorporates localization accuracy.
-This means that HOTA evaluates both the ability to detect objects accurately and to maintain correct associations over time.
+HOTA uses global alignment between predicted and ground truth tracks across the entire video, similar to IDF1.
+Ideally, we would evaluate every possible association like this:

-The HOTA algorithm can be summarized in the following steps:

 ```python
 for each frame: